PotteriesHackspace/potterieshackspace.github.com/join.md

   * Can attend the AGM and be elected on to the Management Committee
   * Guests are welcome

-* These items depend on a physical space and are subject to availability, please check the mailing list for the current status and access.
+Note: Items marked with a star will depend on a physical space and are subject to availability, please check the mailing list for the current status and access.

 **Membership Rules**